Signal timing: Basic signal timing operation

-To understand basic signal timing fundamentals, one must also understand the different modes of operation of the signal controller which controls the signal.
-Traffic signals may be placed into two broad groups by their method of operation.
-They can be either pre-timed or actuated.
+In signal timing fundamentals, there are different modes of operation that the signal controller can go through, which controls the signal.
+Traffic signals may go into two broad groups by their method of operation.
+They can either be pre-timed or actuated.
 Pre-timed signals provide each intersection approach a fixed amount of time on a predetermined basis, serving each approach consecutively, and repeating the pattern.
 In normal operation, no movements are skipped.
 An actuated traffic signal relies on some mechanism for detecting vehicles as they approach the intersection.
 Where detection has occurred, green time is provided to that approach.
 Approaches with no detection are skipped.
 These two schemes are also referred to as interval-based and phase-based signal timing.

 The National Electrical Manufacturers Association (NEMA) has defined a standard scheme by which each intersection movement may be serviced without allowing conflicting movements to enter the intersection simultaneously.
 This scheme is commonly referred to as the NEMA Phasing Diagram.